joteks/edX-tests/README.md

 CorrectCheck.pl is a perl script that compiles the project, and runs the program with different inputs, then checks the output with regex then outputs to score.txt
 Subgrader.java is a java program that defines all of the tests and processes score.txt then assigns the proper scores to the different categories

 ##ProjectAnswers
 Solutions for all of the Vocareum projects

 ##Rubrics
+Instructions and rubrics for all of the projects